google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/service-workers.md

 Before service worker, there was one other API that gave users an offline experience on the web called [AppCache](//www.html5rocks.com/en/tutorials/appcache/beginner/){: .external }.
-There are a number of issues that exist with the AppCache API, which service workers have been designed to  avoid.
+There are a number of issues with the AppCache API that service workers were designed to avoid.

 Things to note about a service worker: